prodzpod/WRBStandalone/README.md

 This mods uses the thunderstore API to download and update the mod(s), so it shouldn't steal any downloads. at least in theory.

 ## Changelog
+- 1.0.2: Updated manifest too. smirker are you happy now god lol
 - 1.0.1: Updated README because mfs keeps worrying that ppl will download this cluelessly